sixPulseExcalibur/canal-phoenix-adapter/README.md

 * `limit` Whether it is consistent with the mysql field definition.
 If false, it will add column with precision and scale.

+### multi thread sink
+   The sink thread is 3 by default.You can increase the thread as fllows:
+   (1)add a text named phoenix_common.properties,moving it to  $ADAPTER_HOME/conf/phoenix.
+       cd $ADAPTER_HOME/conf/phoenix
+       touch phoenix_common.properties
+   (2)echo "threads = 6" > $ADAPTER_HOME/conf/phoenix/phoenix_common.properties

 ## Compile

 Download the special version of `canal.adapter` from [https://github.com/alibaba/canal/releases](https://github.com/alibaba/canal/releases).